What is a Psychiatric Technician?

-Job Description: Care for individuals with mental or emotional conditions or disabilities, following the instructions of physicians or other health practitioners.
-Monitor patients’ physical and emotional well-being and report to medical staff.
+Position Description Care for individuals with mental or emotional conditions or disabilities, following the instructions of physicians or other health practitioners.
+Monitor patients' physical and emotional well-being and report to medical staff.
 May participate in rehabilitation and treatment programs, help with personal hygiene, and administer oral or injectable medications.

 - Issue medications from dispensary and maintain records in accordance with specified procedures.

-What Every Psychiatric Technician Should Know
+Things a Psychiatric Technician Should Know How to Do

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.